Black Rhino & Elephant Conservation Volunteering in Zimbabwe

 About Program

-Play a vital role in the responsible volunteering project in Africa - to propagate and protect the most iconic endangered species in Zimbabwe.
+Play a vital role in conservation volunteering in Africa in order to propagate and protect the most iconic endangered species in Zimbabwe.
 Lend a helping hand to Imire Rhino & Wildlife Conservancy's conservation and welfare efforts, giving particular emphasis on the critically endangered black rhinos and elephants.

 Wildlife in Zimbabwe had been under threat over the past few decades from illegal poachers prompting that these endangered species be relocated to private conservancies for their safety.
 Imire is one of these dedicated conservancies, and has worked on increasing the wild black rhino population ever since.